 • Processing payroll

-Bookkeepers do not require specialized education like accountants do.
-Consequently, a volunteer or staff member may be able to help out with your nonprofit’s bookkeeping, but a qualified accountant or accounting firm should handle your organization’s accounting needs.
+Bookkeeping does not require specialized education like accounting does.
+Consequently, a volunteer or staff member may be able to serve as your nonprofit’s bookkeeper, but a qualified accountant or accounting firm should handle your organization’s accounting needs.

-As mentioned before, the GAAP are guidelines that accountants across all sectors follow.
-The Financial Accounting Standards Board (FASB) has implemented these principles to create consistency within the industry and increase financial transparency.
+Accountants across all sectors follow GAAP.
+The Financial Accounting Standards Board (FASB) has implemented these principles to create consistency in financial reporting and increase financial transparency.

-Within these guidelines, there are several statements and reports your nonprofit will have to create and use to demonstrate your organization’s financial health.
+When following GAAP, your nonprofit will have to create and use several documents to demonstrate your organization’s financial health.
 We’ll review these documents in depth.

 Nonprofit Operating Budget

 Your nonprofit’s budget is a foundational financial document that allows your team to plan for expenses and allocate resources.
-Most organizations create a yearly budget that details all of the costs their nonprofit will incur and the revenue they’ll generate over the next 12 months.
+Most organizations create a yearly budget that details all of the costs their nonprofit expects to incur and the revenue they’ll generate over the next 12 months.

 Your nonprofit’s annual operating budget will end up looking something like this: